 What to Do If You Were Denied Medical Leave or Fired After Requesting FMLA in California

-If you needed time off to care for a medical condition or a family member and your employer denied your leave or retaliated by firing you — you may have a strong case under California and federal law.
+If you needed time off to care for your own medical condition or a family member and your employer denied your request—or worse, responded by disciplining or firing you—you may have a strong legal claim under both California and federal labor laws.
+Situations like these are more common than many employees realize, and they often involve clear violations of job-protected leave rights.

-Both the Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA) provide job-protected leave to eligible employees.
-Denying this leave or punishing an employee for requesting it is illegal.
+Both the Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA) provide eligible employees with protected time off while safeguarding their positions.

-Here’s what you need to know if your medical leave was denied or you were wrongfully terminated after requesting it.
+Here’s what you need to know if your medical leave was denied or if you were wrongfully terminated after requesting or taking protected leave.

 The FMLA is a federal law that provides up to 12 weeks of unpaid, job-protected leave per year for certain family and medical reasons.
 Similarly, the CFRA, a California-specific law, also guarantees eligible employees up to 12 weeks of unpaid leave for similar qualifying reasons.